Navansh/tensorflow/ci/README.md

 and deploy TensorFlow.
 This folder is typically used by continuous integration (CI) tools to build and test TensorFlow whenever there is a change to the code.
-This folder is broken into subfolders that represent the level of support and ownership of the files contained within.
+This folder is broken into subfolders that represent the level of support and ownership of the files contained within.....